8n8/bigwebthing/README.md

 There is a program that runs on the user's computer, and one that runs on the server.

-The user interface is a pair of plain text files.
-One contains the whole client state, and the other is just a convenient generated view.

 ## Client state

 static keys